-Generally, this addition will not apply until taxable year 2014 through 2018.
-On line 29, enter the amount of any previously deferred OID that you deducted in computing your 2014 Arizona gross income, to the extent that the amount was previously subtracted from Arizona gross income.
+Generally, this addition will apply to taxable years 2014 through 2018.
+On line 30, enter the amount of any previously deferred OID that you deducted in computing your 2015 Arizona gross income, to the extent that the amount was previously subtracted from Arizona gross income.